ddxma/learnrails-portfolio/README.md

-# learnrails-portfolio
+# Portfolio
-Portfolio app to feature codecademy projects
+Portfolio app as a showcase to feature codecademy projects